Who Pays for Care at Home?

 Further Information

-You may be interested to look at the Age Concern factsheet Local authority assessment for community care services - Factsheet 41 and the Alzheimer's Society's explanation of the National Framework for NHS Continuing Care.
+You may be interested to look at the Age UK factsheet Local authority assessment for community care services - Factsheet 41 and the Alzheimer's Society's explanation of the National Framework for NHS Continuing Care.

 The Age Concern Factsheet Getting legal advice is useful if you find you require some form of legal advice.